brejdol/networkundertaker/README.md

 <img src="https://raw.githubusercontent.com/lorepirri/cayman-blog/master/thumbnail.png" alt="Thumbnail of cayman-blog" style="max-width:30%; border: 1px solid grey;"/> <img src="https://raw.githubusercontent.com/lorepirri/cayman-blog/master/thumbnail-mobile.gif" alt="Thumbnail of cayman-blog for mobile" style="max-width:30%;"/>

 # Welcome to my blog!
+# It is unstructured, and about everything at the same time, without any order what so ever.
+Just like life in general.